Adaptive Estimation for Non-stationary Factor Models And A Test for Static Factor Loadings: Asymptotic Results for Model Estimation

-\item (ii) Furthermore, if $\limsup_p\sup_{t\in(0,1)}\lambda_{max}(\E(\mf H(t,\FF_{i})\mf H^\top(t,\FF_i)))<\infty$ we have that \end{description} \end{theorem} Assertion (i) involves orthogonal matrices $\hat O_1(t)$ and $\hat O_2(t)$ since it allows multiple eigenvalues at certain time points, which yields the non-uniqueness of the eigen-decomposition.
-Moreover, when all the factors are strong ($\delta=0$) the rate in (i) is independent of $p$ and reduces to the uniform nonparametric sieve estimation rate for univariate smooth functions, which coincides with the well-known `blessing of dimension' phenomenon for stationary factor models, see for example \cite{lam2011estimation}.
-Further assuming $p^{\delta-1}\nu_n=o(\eta_n)$, Theorem \ref{Space-Distance} guarantees the uniform consistency of the eigen-space estimator on $ \mathcal T_{\eta_n}$.
+Assertion (i) follows from Theorem \ref{Thm-approx} and a variant of Davis Kahan Theorem (\cite{yu2015useful}) which does not require the separation of all non-zero eigenvalues.\ (i) involves orthogonal matrices $\hat O_1(t)$ and $\hat O_2(t)$ since it allows multiple eigenvalues at certain time points, which yields the non-uniqueness of the eigen-decomposition.
+Moreover, under either (S1) or (S1'), if $\eta_n\gtrapprox 1$, the rate in (i) will not increase as $p$, and reduces to the uniform nonparametric sieve estimation rate for univariate smooth functions if (S1) holds, which coincides with the well-known "blessing of dimension" phenomenon for stationary factor models, see for example \cite{lam2011estimation}.

-Through studying the estimated eigenvectors, Theorem \ref{Thm-approx} and Theorem \ref{Space-Distance} demonstrate the validity of the estimator \eqref{span-estimate}.
-The next thoerem discusses the property of estimated eigenvalues $\lambda_i(\hat{\bs \Lambda}(t))$, $i=1,...p.$